raviqqe/stak/doc/src/content/docs/docker.md

 ---

 This page describes how to run pre-built Docker images of Stak Scheme and its utility commands.
+By reading this page, you will learn:

-- What Docker images are available for Stak Scheme and its utilities.
+- What Docker images are available for the Stak Scheme interpreter and its utilities.
 - How to run such Docker images on your local machine.

 ## Docker images

 We provide several Docker images for Stak Scheme and its utilities.
-The images are hosted on Docker Hub as listed below.
+The images are hosted on [Docker Hub](https://hub.docker.com/) as listed below.

 | Image name        | Link                                                                                                                                                         | Description                  |
 | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ | ---------------------------- |